A-Habusta/game-boy-emu/README.md

 download it.

 ### Build
+##### Linux
 To build the project, run `cmake .` and then `make` in the root directory of the project.
 This will create a binary called `semester_project`.
 Use the command above to run the project.
+##### Windows
+You will need to have `cmake` and `vcpkg` installed.
+To build the project you will also need to pass `vcpkg.cmake` to `cmake`.
+To learn how to do this, follow this link: https://learn.microsoft.com/en-us/vcpkg/users/buildsystems/cmake-integration.
+Building can also be done in Visual Studio.

 ### Controls
 The controls are mapped to the keyboard as follows: